zafor158/Basic-Python/README.md

 We expect that many of you will have some experience with Python and numpy; for the rest of you, this section will serve as a quick crash course both on the Python programming language and on the use of Python for scientific computing.

-In this lab, we will cover:
+In this lab, we covered:

 * Basic Python: Basic data types (Containers, Lists, Dictionaries, Sets, Tuples), Functions, Classes
 * Numpy: Arrays, Array indexing, Datatypes, Array math, Broadcasting